coiby/WuGroup/bag_of_tasks.md

 ### pwscf Not diagonalizing because representation xx is not done

 Pwscf will not abort due to this.
-It may crash due to I/O problem
+It may crash due to I/O problem.
+Check the job log to find out the reason.

 ### file MgAl2O4.wfc not found